 - Make sure the size of the video does not slow down the landing page

-- Keeping it short (around 1 to 2 minutes)
+- Keep it short (around 1 to 2 minutes)

-- Creating videos customized and relevant to the content
+- Create videos customized and relevant to the content

 - Use call-to-action within the video